 - a.
 Upon receipt of information concerning a pending emergency landing, the Tower shall announce the emergency and any known facts listed below on the public address and ALPHA/ZULU crash alarm Intercommunication System (see Chapter 1, paragraphs 7 and 8): - (1) Aircraft type. - (2) Location. - (3) Nature of emergency (e.g. engine malfunction). - (4) Fuel State (in hours and minutes, e.g. 0 + 45). - (5) Number of souls on the aircraft. - (6) Ordnance/hazardous cargo. - (7) Landing runway and ETA. - (8) Any other information needed for firefighting/rescue efforts. - b.
-ARFF and EOD vehicles shall respond and set up as directed by the senior ARFF Marine with clearance from Ground Control per references (c) and (g); all other responding agencies shall rendezvous at the base of the MCAS Control Tower and await further directions from the senior ARFF Marine. - c.
-PEDRO will be manned and ready per reference (b). - d.
-The duty photographer/videographer from Combat Camera will be notified by the AODO, if not already responding via the ALPHA Crash e.
-Should the emergency result in a mishap, the Crash Alarm Intercommunication System will be activated this time as a "CRASH" vice "Emergency".
+ARFF and EOD Response Element vehicles shall respond and set up as directed by the senior ARFF Marine with clearance from Ground Control per references (c) and (g); all other responding agencies shall rendezvous at the base of the MCAS Control Tower and await further directions from the senior ARFF Marine. - c.
+The COMSTRAT duty photographer/videographer shall be notified by the AODO, if not already responding via the ALPHA Crash Alarm Intercommunication System.
+At the discretion of the AODO, COMMSTRAT personnel will be driven onto the airfield by Air Ops and strategically posted to photograph the emergency landing. - d.
+Should the emergency result in a mishap, the Crash Alarm Intercommunication System will be activated as a "CRASH" vice "Emergency".
 Responding agencies shall execute as outlined in this chapter.